-Paraplegic 28 Thank you to our incredible hosts Tim Horan and Ben Dobbin.
-Thank you to all of the Sporting Legends who attended -Trent Durrington, Digby Ioane, Bronwen Knox, Darren Lockyer, TJ Hendy, Peter Hill, Karmichael Hunt, Hugh McMeniman, Steve Kefu and Andrew Mehrtens.
-Thank you to everyone who came along and supported, donated, purchased auction items and bought Of course a heartfelt thank you to Rob and Kerry Douglas, Ben Michael and Marcus Dore, our incredible organising committee.
+Thank you to all of the Sporting

+Legends who attended Trent Durrington, Digby Ioane,

+Bronwen Knox, Darren Lockyer,

+TJ Hendy, Peter Hill, Karmichael

+Hunt, Hugh McMeniman, Steve Kefu

+and Andrew Mehrtens.

+Thank you to everyone who came along and supported, donated, purchased auction items and bought a bone on the day.

+Of course a heartfelt thank you to Rob and Kerry Douglas, Ben Michael and Marcus Dore, our incredible organising committee.